Welcome to today's edition of the Rush 24-7 podcast.

 Wolf Blitzer.

-Wolf Blitzer and Gloria Borger are still in the loop they were thrown in.
+In crisis, over the pew poll, Wolf Blitzer and Gloria Borger are still in the loop they were thrown in.

-Mitt Romney clearly riding very high since his strong showing in the first presidential debate, and now he has taken the lead in a closely watched and highly respected poll.
+Mitt Romney clearly riding very high since his strong showing in the first presidential debate.

 Take a look at these numbers just released by the Pew Research Center.

-Mitt Romney now, four points ahead of President Obama among likely voters nationwide erasing the president's eight-point lead before the first debate.
+Mitt Romney now four points ahead of President Obama among likely voters nationwide, erasing the president's eight-point lead before the first debate.

-Oh no, and Gloria Borger is just as upset as could be that damn debate gave Romney all that he wanted.
+That damn debate gave Romney all that he wanted.

-Yeah, I don't think the Romney campaign could have wanted to do any more uh with this debate than they did.
+Yeah, I don't think the Romney campaign could have wanted to do any more with this debate than they did.

-He leads Romney leads Obama by eight points on that.
+He leads, Romney leads Obama by eight points on that.

-So whether it's on the economy, whether it's on leadership, he's now tied with the president, as far as leadership ability is concerned.
+So whether it's on the economy, whether it's on leadership, he's now tied with the president as far as leadership ability is concerned.

 So I think Romney got everything out of that debate and more.